 All students will wear the designated school uniform unless otherwise specified by the Headmaster.
 New enrollees are to wear nice clothes that fit as closely as possible to the colors of the school uniform (no jeans) until uniforms are obtained.
-Teachers and staff members will check the students regularly and on an on-going basis to ensure that each student is in compliance with The Oaks uniform guidelines.
+Teachers and staff members will check the students regularly to ensure that each student is in compliance with The Oaks uniform guidelines.
 Teachers have permission to check clothing labels to ensure the proper uniforms.

 It is imperative that all parents and students read the guidelines carefully to ensure full understanding of the entire uniform guidelines.
-Parents are required to read the guidelines and agree in writing on the family application to uphold it when their children are enrolled at The Oaks.
+Parents are required to read the guidelines and agree in writing on the family application to uphold the guidelines when their children are enrolled at The Oaks.

-When a student is found to be in violation of the uniform guidelines, parents may be called to bring proper uniform attire for their child(ren) while the student waits in the office.
+When a student is found to be in violation of the uniform guidelines, parents may be called to bring proper uniform attire while the student waits in the office.